- How much does it cost to add a teenager to your car insurance policy?

 “Newer cars come with the most recent and sophisticated safety technology to keep your teen safe behind the wheel,” Yoshizawa says.
 “But used cars that are well maintained and function properly will still offer standard safety equipment and be a cost-effective way for many families to get their teens on the road.”

-Frequently asked questions: Cost to add a teenager to your car insurance
+FAQ: Cost of adding a teenager to your car insurance

 Does adding a second teen to a policy increase car insurance premiums?